clusterlink-net/clusterlink/demos/iperf3/kind/README.md

     sudo make install

-### Step 2: Create Kind clusters with Clusterlink gateway
+### Step 2: Create Kind clusters with ClusterLink gateway
 In this step, we build the Kind cluster with the gateway image.
 Create certificates and deployments files:
 1) Create folder for all deployments and yaml files: